sayyedulawwab/portfolio/src/content/blog/a-comprehensive-guide-to-designing-an-api-from-scratch-with-aspnet-core-and-clean-architecture-domain-driven-design-cqrs.md

   import { Picture } from "astro-imagetools/components";
 ---

-# A Comprehensive Guide to Designing an API from Scratch with ASP.NET Core and Clean Architecture, Domain Driven Design (DDD), CQRS

 Designing a robust API involves balancing scalability, maintainability, and best practices.
 In this guide, I share my experience of building an API from scratch using ASP.NET Core, Clean Architecture, Domain-Driven Design (DDD), and Command Query Responsibility Segregation (CQRS).

 ![clean architecture - milan jovanovic](./attachments/clean-architecture-milan-jovanovic.webp)